 - Decorate the doors with wall decals.

 If you have sliding closet doors, another option is to remove the door panels altogether and hang pretty curtains in their place.
 You’ll need to measure carefully—hang the curtain rod on the inside of the closet, right over the top of the doorframe, and make sure your curtains are long enough to reach the floor.
-Go for a striking pattern that turns your closet into a style statement, and you’ll have a smile every time you slide the fabric aside to reach your clothes.
+Go for a striking pattern that turns your closet into a style statement, and you’ll smile every time you slide the fabric aside to reach your clothes.